 Getting the right support to the right employee at the right time

-Whether it’s new employee onboarding, training on new apps, or resolving security issues, it’s par for the course for organizations to provide their employees support.
-What separates digital-forward organizations—organizations that prioritize building a mature digital workplace and optimizing their employee experience—from the rest is that they understand that the best support is timely, contextual, and relevant.
-In other words, not every employee needs the same level or kind of support, and in some cases, the best thing that organizations can do for employees is leave them alone.
+Whether it’s new employee onboarding, training on new apps, or resolving security issues, it’s par for the course for companies to provide their employees support.
+What separates digital-forward companies—companies that prioritize building a mature digital workplace and optimizing their employee experience—from the rest is that they understand that the best support is timely, contextual, and relevant.
+In other words, not every employee needs the same level or kind of support, and in some cases, the best thing that companies can do for employees is leave them alone.

 Organizations should be able to customize support based on position, tenure, and a slew of other categories, so that help is going to the people who need it, and not creating a nuisance for those who don’t.
 They should also be able to leverage employee feedback to improve that support based on what is and isn’t helping.
 With a digital adoption solution like Pendo Adopt, managers can segment guidance based on metadata (an employee’s role, tenure, location, etc.) and behavior (for example, whether it’s an employee’s first time using the software in question), and deploy guidance within the app when people are using it.
 We all know the feeling of sitting through an hour-long training, only to immediately forget what was presented and need help with something relating to the training days, weeks, or months later.
 Having guidance delivered in the app and always accessible means those days are over.